BartVHoey/VSCodeTipsTricks/README.md

 | `Move TS`                                  | Move TypeScript files and update relative imports
 | `vscode-pdf`                               | Display PDF files in Visual Studio Code
 | `GitHub Pull Requests`                     | Manage Your Pull Requests for a Repository from VSCode
+| `Copy name of current git branch`          | Copy name of current git branch [do not forget to assign shortcut key code]